raihaan123/Quantum-Turbulence-Learning/Quantum Turbulence Learning/Paper Decompositions/Hybrid Quantum-Classical Reservoir Computing of Thermal Convection Flow.md

 #paper

-> In this study, the authors use a hybrid quantum-classical machine learning algorithm called a quantum reservoir computing model (QRCM) to predict and reconstruct the dynamics of a thermal convection flow.
+> In this study, the authors use a hybrid quantum-classical machine learning algorithm called [[Quantum Reservoir Computing Models (QRCMs)]] to predict and reconstruct the dynamics of a [[Thermal Convection Flow]].
 They investigate the QRCM in two different modes of operation and implement it on an ideal quantum simulator and a real quantum computer.
 The authors also compare the performance of the QRCM with that of its classical counterpart and demonstrate that the QRCM's performance decreases as the degree of entanglement in the quantum reservoir is reduced.
 Their work aims to extend the applications of QRCMs to classical nonlinear dynamical systems with a larger number of degrees of freedom.

 ## Introduction